 It’s also important to note that when you use filtering, that all products are assigned a searchable value.
 If you have a filter for colour, with values of Red, Green, and Blue, then all of your products need to have one of these values assigned to it.
 If there is a blue product that is not assigned to Blue, then users will not see that product when filtering for Blue.
 If there is a yellow product that didn’t get assigned a colour because it’s not in the filter list, then users are less likely to find that yellow product as it is not a value to filter for, and therefore always excluded when filtering.

 Turning this on means we will feed that data to our global filter module in our header.

 Under Content Management > Default Pages find the Header and Edit (note, there are separate B2B and B2C headers).

 Add a container block, and set the column type to Global Filter.

 Add Values to the Global Filter

-Go to Catalogue > Filters and at the top of the page, find the Tools and select Export Global Filter Data.
+Go to Catalogue > Product Filters and at the top of the page, find the Tools and select Export Global Filter Data.
 Note that the Tools button will not appear unless filters are enabled in the header already.

 Fill in the spread sheet with the Key values for all the columns.
 If you leave a column blank, no filters will show.
 Typically that means you’re duplicating the key values found in the Manage Filter Keys